-Quick answer: The best squat variation for developing bigger quads is the upright close stance high bar squat in weightlifting shoes.
-This version makes the quads perform a lot of work while the weight and the weight that can be lifted is quite heavy.
+The best squat style for developing bigger quads is the upright close stance high bar squat in weightlifting shoes.
+This version forces the quads to perform a lot of work and allows you to lift heavy weights

 Why the high bar squat?

 Why not the front squat?
-It allows you to be even more upright.
+You could be even more upright.

-Because the front squat is not very comfortable to do for high reps and does not allow you to lift as much weight as the high bar back squat.
+Because the front squat is not comfortable for high repetition work and does not allow you to lift as much weight as the high bar back squat.
 Of course, the front squat will develop your quadriceps too, but it’s not as optimal as the back squat.
-The front squat also places more stress on the knees which can be an issue, if you increase your workload.
+Furthermore, the front squat places more stress on the knees which can be an issue if you increase your workload.

 Why close stance?

-The close stance is the best for quads because it reduces the involvement of the inner tight muscles known as adductors.
-In other words you are cutting help from some muscle groups in order to overload the quadriceps.
+The close stance is the best for quads because it reduces the involvement of the inner thigh muscles (e.g., adductors).

 Why weightlifting shoes?

-Weightlifting shoes allow you to stay even more upright which further increases the stress on the quadriceps.
-Those kind of shoes have a small wooden heel and also help you squat deeper.
+Weightlifting shoes allow you to stay even more upright.
+This increases the stress on the quadriceps even further.
+Moreover, the wooden heel of the weightlifting shoe helps you squat deeper.
 The negative side is that weightlifting shoes stress the knees more.

 What about sissy squats?